• Home

 Air Travel

-Generally, the payment or reimbursement for air travel is limited to economy class; however, for individual flight segments of four hours or more, the traveler may opt for an expanded leg room seat.
+Generally, the payment or reimbursement for air travel is limited to economy class; however, for individual flight segments of four hours or more, the traveler may opt for an extended leg room seat.
 If any other class besides economy is purchased, the traveler must submit an itemized airfare receipt with their expense report identifying the class of travel purchased.
-In the expense report the traveler must provide documentation of the economy fare amount and deduct the amount equal to the excess over the cost of this fare.
-However, if economy class is not available, the traveler can submit a statement, provided by the travel agent, certifying that no economy accommodations were available.
+In the expense report, the traveler must provide documentation of the economy fare amount and deduct the amount equal to the excess over the cost of this fare.
+However, if economy class is not available, the traveler can submit a statement, provided by the travel agent, certifying that no economy accommodations were available on any airline.
 This statement must accompany the expense report upon which the fare is claimed.
 For business purposes only, changes or cancelations are allowed depending on the circumstance.

 Baggage